 Scoot types of transfer:

 This is when a person has good upper body strength, but unable to stand up (due to physical inability or medical condition).
 A person scoots, in other words, lifts his hips off of the bed/chair several times in order to get to another surface.
 A person may have the ability to move the legs throughout the transfer or a caregiver needs to help move the legs during this transfer.
 I have also given a leg lifter to my patients to help move the legs during the transfer.

 Clinically, the only difference of this type of transfer than slide board is a person is actually able to lift his/her hips off of the surface.
 So stronger BUE and good sitting balance is a must.
 A person needs to have good cognition, ability to follow the verbal and visual cues, and able to reproduce the same movement (needs to have good a carryover).

 Good dynamic sitting balance is a key for this transfer.
 When a person is unable to stand or weight bear through the feet but has strong BUE, than I will practice this kind of transfer with him/her.

 Pivot types of transfer: can sit and pivot or stand and pivot transfer

-This is when a person is able to sit or stand, shifts pelvis area (pivots from pelvis area) and sits again on the different surface.
-This kind of transfers are good with a person who is not ready to weight shifts, has poor balance, unable to walk or take steps etc. Sometimes, a PT will use this type as an initiation of a functional task.
+This is when a person is able to sit or stand, shifts pelvis area (pivots from pelvis area) and sits again on a different surface.
+This kind of transfers are good with a person who is not ready to weight shifts, has poor balance, unable to walk or take steps, etc. Sometimes, a PT will use this type as an initiation of a functional task.
 This is a safer option for regular transfer as a patient is not actually taking any steps.